erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 <br>

 ## Introduction
 Sir Ken Robinson's TED talk [Do Schools Kill Creativity?](https://www.ted.com/talks/ken_robinson_says_schools_kill_creativity) is the most popular TED talk and has about 45 million views at the time of my writing this.
 Ken Robinson makes a good case on Schools kill children’s innate creative talents, But in [EducationBookCast](http://educationbookcast.libsyn.com/podcast/42-do-schools-kill-creativity-by-sir-ken-robinson) Stanislaw Pstrokonski argues against it and rips apart Ken Robinson’s ideas.
-In this post, I will share my views in this topic.
+In this post, I will share my views on this topic.
 I will first quote Ken Robison speech and followed my ideas.

 ## Why do we become less creative as we grow older?
 *Ken Robison said:*